When I see a bird that walks like a duck and swims like a duck and quacks like a duck, I call that bird a duck.—James Whitcomb Riley (1849–1916)

-The post-contrast images below are only a selection of all that were taken, focusing on the part between the level just below the mid rectum to the anus.
+The post-contrast images below are only a selection of all taken, focusing on the part between the level just below the mid-rectum to the anus.

 The radiologist who reviewed the CT scan suspected “mucosal thickening in the lower rectum” and suggested a colonoscopy.
 (He didn’t know I had already undergone the procedure before the CT scan.)

 I received the histopathological report three days after my colonoscopy.
-It basically confirmed the presence of acute proctitis.
-The reporting histopathologist was of the opinion the “overall features are in favour of an infectious-type proctitis rather than ulcerative proctitis.”
+It confirmed acute proctitis.
+The reporting histopathologist believed the “overall features are in favour of an infectious-type proctitis rather than ulcerative proctitis.”

 Response to Initial Treatment

-Though the clinical history and colonoscopic findings, on the whole, were most suggestive of UC, my initial treatment was based on the histopathology report.
-(When I questioned why I would have an infection down there, my doc seemed to believe my history of travel could possibly have been a factor.)
-I was prescribed a two-week course of ciprofloxacin and metronidazole, and a 3-day course of albendazole.
+Though the clinical history and colonoscopic findings, on the whole, were most suggestive of UC, my gastroenterologist based the initial treatment on the histopathology report.
+(When I questioned why I would have an infection down there, my doc said my travel history could have been a factor.)
+I received a two-week course of ciprofloxacin and metronidazole and a 3-day course of albendazole.

 How did I go?
 In a word: terrible.

 Over the next 14 days, my symptoms steadily worsened, despite me taking those meds religiously.
-Even after a few days, as my diarrhoea, pus and mucus in the stools, and abdominal pain worsened, I knew the thing in my rear-end was definitely not due to a bacterial or tapeworm infection.
-Nevertheless, I soldiered on with the entire 14-day course of antibiotic treatment, if not for anything else, to prove a point (i.e. it wasn’t an infectious cause).
+Even after a few days, as my diarrhea, pus and mucus on the stools, and abdominal pain worsened, I knew the thing in my rear end was not due to a bacterial or tapeworm infection.
+Nevertheless, I soldiered on with the entire 14-day course of antibiotic treatment, if not for anything else, to prove a point (i.e., it wasn’t an infectious cause).
 I called the doctor’s clinic on the 13th day to make an appointment to see him on the last day of the course of antibiotics.
 By then, my symptoms were quite severe, almost intolerable.

 Plan B: Mesalazine to Treat Presumed Ulcerative Colitis

-I expected to be told I needed another colonoscopy for more biopsies to be taken and sent for histopathological examination.
-But my gastroenterologist took a more direct approach, which I thought was far more practical: a trial of mesalazine, also known as mesalamine or 5-aminosalicylic acid (5-ASA), in the form of Salofalk 500 mg tablets, one tablet three times daily.
-This was actually a reduced dosage, in lieu of the intended dosage of Salofalk 1000 mg three times daily.
-My gastroenterologist being a little cautious due to my expressed concern over the drug (5-aminosalicylic acid, 5-ASA) being similar, in name and structure, to Aspirin (acetylsalicylic acid, ASA), to which I am highly allergic.
-He reassured me, and continues to reassure me, that mesalazine is safe for me and for long-term use.
-My dosage of mesalazine was increased to a more standard one – 1000 mg three times daily, i.e. 3 grams per day – a few days later.
+I expected my gastroenterologist to tell me I needed another colonoscopy for more biopsies to be taken and sent for histopathological examination.
+But he took a more direct approach, which I thought was far more practical: a trial of mesalazine, also known as mesalamine or 5-aminosalicylic acid (5-ASA), in the form of Salofalk 500 mg tablets, one tablet three times daily.
+This dosage was lower than the intended dosage of Salofalk 1000 mg three times daily.
+My gastroenterologist was a little cautious because of my expressed concern over the drug (5-aminosalicylic acid, 5-ASA) being similar, in name and structure, to aspirin (acetylsalicylic acid, ASA), to which I am highly allergic.
+He reassured me that mesalazine was safe for me.
+My mesalazine dosage was increased to a more standard one – 1000 mg three times daily, i.e., 3 grams per day – a few days later.

-The results?
-Magic.
-I expected the drug to show some effect, if any, in perhaps a 2–3 weeks.
 However, in my case, I noticed a remarkable boost in energy and a renewed sense of well-being after only three doses (about 24 hours)!
 I could confidently say I had not felt that good for over two decades.
-I’m sure it was not a placebo effect, but I still haven’t quite figured out exactly how this occurred – I guess the drug, through its anti-inflammatory mechanism of action, reduced the production of systemic inflammatory mediators or blunted their effects.
+I’m sure it was not a placebo effect.
+However, I still haven’t figured out exactly how this occurred – I guess the drug, through its anti-inflammatory mechanism of action, reduced the production of systemic inflammatory mediators or blunted their effects.

-All my other symptoms I believed were linked to UC, listed above, also improved over the ensuing days and weeks.
-For me, mesalazine was a game changer.
-Just as tegaserod (brand name: Zelmac) was for my gastroparesis 12 years earlier.
+All the other symptoms I believed were due to UC also improved over the ensuing days and weeks.
+Mesalazine was a game-changer, just as tegaserod (brand name: Zelmac) was for my gastroparesis 12 years earlier.

-I’ve been taking mesalazine since March 2018 and my UC symptoms have not recurred.
-So it appears that at least two goals of drug treatment have been achieved: (i) induction of remission, and (ii) maintenance of remission.
+I’ve been taking mesalazine since March 2018, and my UC symptoms have not recurred.
+So we have achieved at least two goals of drug treatment: (i) induction of remission, and (ii) maintenance of remission.

-I was actually due for a follow-up colonoscopy last month, i.e. approximately 2 years after first starting mesalazine, but the procedure was postponed by 3 months because of limited supply of personal protective equipment (PPE) in the hospital, which forced the hospital to cancel all elective cases (which of course included mine).
-The lack of supply of PPE in the hospital was mainly due to US export restrictions on five categories of PPE in response to the COVID-19 pandemic.
+I was due for a follow-up colonoscopy last month, i.e., approximately two years after first starting mesalazine.
+But the hospital postponed the procedure for three months.
+A limited supply of personal protective equipment (PPE) forced the hospital to cancel all elective cases, including mine.
+The lack of supply of PPE in the hospital was mainly because of US export restrictions on five categories of PPE in response to the COVID-19 pandemic.
 These restrictions are ongoing.

 The Diagnosis of Ulcerative Colitis

 Ideally, to confirm the diagnosis of UC, the biopsy specimens of my rectal mucosa would have shown architectural and cellular changes typical of UC under the microscope.
-However, only lymphoplasmacytosis (an inflammatory often change seen in UC) was found.
-The lack of histopathological confirmation remains a contentious point for some people to whom I’ve told my diagnosis of UC (all of them doctors) – to them, the diagnosis can only be made if a histopathology report backs it up.
+However, they saw only lymphoplasmacytosis, an inflammatory change often seen in UC.
+The lack of histopathological confirmation remains a contentious point for some people (doctors) I’ve told my UC diagnosis.
+To them, one can only make a UC diagnosis if a histopathology report backs it up.

 There are at least three key points that support the diagnosis of UC:

-- No viable alternative explanation for the distal rectal proctitis suggested in the history, e.g. infection, homosexual activity, radiation, etc.
+- There is no viable alternative explanation for the distal rectal proctitis suggested in the history, e.g., infection, homosexual activity, radiation, etc.

 - The trial of antibiotics and antihelmintic yielded zero beneficial effect.
 Therefore, an alternative diagnosis to UC (bacterial or tapeworm infection) became less likely.

 - Excellent response to mesalazine.
-The only indication for mesalazine is the treatment of UC.
-Based on the literature available to me, this drug is not approved for treatment of any other bowel condition, though some people diagnosed with Crohn’s disease are also prescribed mesalazine.
-I’ve checked this fact with my gastroenterologist and others.
-In short, mesalazine should not have any clinical effect on any disease except inflammatory bowel disease, i.e. UC or Crohn’s disease.
+The only indication for mesalazine is in the treatment of UC.
+Based on the literature, this drug is not approved for treating any other bowel condition, though some people diagnosed with Crohn’s disease are also prescribed mesalazine.
+I’ve checked this with my gastroenterologist and others.
+In short, mesalazine should not have any clinical effect on any disease except inflammatory bowel disease, i.e., UC or Crohn’s disease.

-The disease appeared to be confined to the distal rectum, i.e. disease extent was proctitis (and not left-sided colitis or extensive colitis).
+The disease appeared to be confined to the distal rectum.

-There were no obvious triggers precipitating onset of disease – I’m a lifetime non-smoker, I never take nonsteroidal anti-inflammatory drugs (NSAIDs) because I’m allergic to them, I did not display any symptoms that suggested enteric infection, etc.
+There were no apparent triggers precipitating the onset of the disease – I’m a lifetime non-smoker.
+I never take nonsteroidal anti-inflammatory drugs (NSAIDs) because I’m allergic to them.
+I did not display any symptoms that suggested enteric infection.

 Fix the Problem

 Making a diagnosis is a means to an end; a diagnosis guides further management of the patient’s problem.
-It shouldn’t be the goal; it’s just a necessary step towards addressing the patient’s problem or problems.
+It shouldn’t be the goal; it’s just a necessary step towards addressing the patient’s issues.

 I encounter a similar situation in my consulting work.
 All my clients have a problem they want me to help fix.
 If they didn’t, they wouldn’t reach out to me.
-The process of solving their problem usually calls for some combination of knowledge, skills, intuition, and judgment – all of which influenced by length, type, and quality of experience.
+Solving their problem usually calls for knowledge, skills, intuition, and judgment – all of which are influenced by length, type, and quality of experience.
 Sticking to scientific principles and practices, or at least practices regarded as conventional by industry standards, is the most prudent course of action in most situations.
-However, there are times when one has to knowingly do something which deviates from standard practice.
-For example, in rare instances, I might (over)simplify an interpretation of an accreditation standard, so that the client will accept the changes I propose – it might not be 100% accurate to the purists or my CPHQ students – but for the purpose of solving the client’s problem (accreditation, in this example), the simplification might be pragmatic and necessary.
+However, sometimes one has to do something that knowingly deviates from standard practice.
+For example, in rare instances, I might (over)simplify an interpretation of an accreditation standard so that the client will accept the changes I propose.
+It might not be 100% accurate to the purists or my CPHQ students, but simplification might be pragmatic and necessary to solve the client’s problem (accreditation, in this example).

 Back to my diagnosis.
-After the presumptive diagnosis of UC and specific treatment for this disease, my symptoms improved quickly, and I was able to function quite normally soon after:
+After the presumptive diagnosis of UC and specific treatment for this disease, my symptoms improved quickly, and I could function relatively normally soon after: